AT A GLANCE

-HLGU is one of the most reasonably priced private universities in the Midwest.
-In addition, 93% of our students receive financial aid in the form of scholarships, loans, grants, and work-study.
+HLGU is one of the most reasonably priced private universities in the Midwest—98% of our students receive financial aid in the form of scholarships, loans, grants, and work-study.

 Hannibal-LaGrange is located in “America’s Hometown,” Hannibal, Missouri.
-The community combines the charm and security of a Midwest setting with international appeal, as people from all over the world visit Hannibal to relive Mark Twain’s childhood adventures.
-The University is located just minutes from downtown Hannibal and within walking distance to shopping, restaurants, and fast food establishments.
-HLGU’s historic campus is just 100 miles north of St. Louis and is situated on 110 acres of scenic hills and woods on the bluffs above the Mississippi River.
+The community combines the charm and security of a midwestern setting with international appeal as people from all over the world visit Hannibal to relive Mark Twain’s childhood adventures.
+The campus is located just minutes from downtown Hannibal and within walking distance of shopping, restaurants, and fast-food establishments.
+HLGU’s historic campus is just 100 miles north of St. Louis, situated on 110 acres of scenic hills and woods on the bluffs above the Mississippi River.

 For gifted and highly motivated students, HLGU offers an honors program that focuses on a rigorous course of study in literature, history, science, and Christianity.
 Honors classes encourage personal creativity and insight as students and professors interact in an atmosphere that promotes original thinking.

 See for yourself

 Tour the campus, meet professors, and spend some time with HLGU students.
 Come and get to know Hannibal-LaGrange—a university that equips students with Knowledge for Service.